 - Established a Premium Tax Advisory Council (PTAC) made up of representatives of local governments and insurers.
-The Executive Director of IIK was appointed to a seat on the PTAC and is currently serving his second term on the Council.
+The Executive Director of IIK was appointed to a seat on the PTAC and is currently serving his third term on the Council.

 Despite the passage of HB 524 and subsequent “clean-up” legislation, there are still a number of difficulties in administering the current system.
 The main problem faced by insurers is that it must deal with each local government that imposes a tax rather than with a central authority.
 Each insurance company faces the prospect of filing thousands of forms and preparing thousands of checks for local governments each year in order to remain in compliance.